 Voice analytics technology

-We use NLP and AI to record personnel verbal speech and transform it into instructions, send delivery confirmation and automate the manual work of warehouse personnel.
-Even though these advances only begin to appear on the WMS software development market, they offer excellent hands and eyes-free technologies that boost working capacity per unit time.
+We use NLP and AI to record personnel verbal speech and transform it into instructions, send delivery confirmation, and automate the manual work of warehouse personnel.
+Even though these advances began to appear in the WMS software development market, they offer excellent hands and eyes-free technologies that boost working capacity per unit of time.

 Streamlining order management

-In fact big data and analytics help to define trends and replenish stocks with items, accurately predicting orders.
+Big data and analytics help to define trends and replenish stocks with items, accurately predicting orders.
 During an emergency, the stock will be prepared to satisfy the necessary level of delivery of certain items and will fulfill all the orders on time.
-Mobile scanning devices and WMS with intuitive interfaces help a lot in accepting an order, notifying customers on delivery.
-Machine learning is also useful to define how long the processes can take, what the temperature is in the storage, what is the location of items, and how to manage warehouse space wisely.
+Mobile scanning devices and WMS with intuitive interfaces help a lot in accepting an order and notifying customers on delivery.
+Machine learning is also useful for defining how long the processes can take, what the temperature is in the storage, what is the location of items, and how to manage warehouse space wisely.

 Transparency in inventory, delivery, and increased customer trust